-Having a testing process in place to detect whether or not drivers are operating motor vehicles while under the influence of cannabis prior to starting sales of recreational marijuana is a very good thing.
+Make no mistake – having a testing process in place to detect whether or not people are operating motor vehicles while under the influence of cannabis, which could impair their ability to drive, is a very good thing.
 However, when the testing process is imperfect, the story changes quite a bit.

-Unfortunately, the cannabis roadside test, the Drager DrugTest 5000, which was approved for all law enforcement agencies by the Canadian Justice Minister Jody Wilson-Raybould in August, is arguably just as imperfect as every other cannabis test that has come before it.
-Scientific research has found that there is no single blood test or oral fluid test that can determine whether or not a person is impaired by the THC in cannabis or not.
+In fact, scientific research published in Trends in Molecular Medicine found that there is no single blood test or oral fluid test that can determine whether or not a person is impaired by the THC in cannabis.
 While innovative entrepreneurs and scientists continue to look for a reliable testing method, one has yet to be found.

 The Drager DrugTest 5000 uses saliva screening equipment to test for THC.
 According to the manufacturer, Drager, the device is used in over 40 jurisdictions in the world, including Finland, Russia, Saudi Arabia, and Australia.

 Not All Canadian Police Departments Support the Approved Tests

 First, each device is $6,000.
 Second, the law states that once a department purchases a device, it is expected to install the device in a police cruiser and begin using it immediately.
 Bordeleau says that regulation would make the machines cost prohibitive to the department.
 Third, Bordeleau states that the lack of reliability in results reported at different temperatures is a big problem.

 The Future of Cannabis Driving Impairment Tests

 However, until a reliable testing method is discovered, Canada’s federal government hopes the approved drug screening equipment will provide another tool to help police officers enforce the country’s laws and keep its citizens safe.

 Susan Gunelius, Lead Analyst for Cannabiz Media and author of Marijuana Licensing Reference Guide: 2017 Edition, is also President & CEO of KeySplash Creative, Inc., a marketing communications company offering, copywriting, content marketing, email marketing, social media marketing, and strategic branding services.
 She spent the first half of her 25-year career directing marketing programs for AT&T and HSBC.
 Today, her clients include household brands like Citigroup, Cox Communications, Intuit, and more as well as small businesses around the world.
 Susan has written 11 marketing-related books, including the highly popular Content Marketing for Dummies, 30-Minute Social Media Marketing, Kick-ass Copywriting in 10 Easy Steps, The Ultimate Guide to Email Marketing, and she is a popular marketing and branding keynote speaker.
 She is also a Certified Career Coach and Founder and Editor in Chief of Women on Business, an award-winning blog for business women.
 Susan holds a B.S. in marketing and an M.B.A in management and strategy.